Rocky Mountain Air Solutions is not a seller of recycling and recovery equipment and machinery but is a reliable gas distributor of high purity Argon.

 High purity Argon is critical to create more efficient solar cells.
 It is important to begin the process with a high purity gas that will maintain purity throughout the recycling and recovery process to be the most cost effective.

 Rocky Mountain Air offers specialty gases through a partnership with PurityPlus.
-Mixed at our PurityPlus certified lab in Salt Lake City, high quality gases are guaranteed.
+Mixed at our PurityPlus certified room in Salt Lake City, high quality gases are guaranteed.
 Each cylinder is tested for impurities and certified to ensure the highest accuracy mixture possible.
 This process includes various methods of blending, types of lab analysis, a referenced standard used during preparation and an estimated expiration date.

 We’re happy to evaluate the Argon use in your business and review the best delivery system to meet your needs, whether you are in need of liquid Argon or high-pressure Argon.
 We have varying sizes of high-pressure cylinders and liquid bulk tanks, including consistent delivery schedules and methods of refilling them for our customers.

 When the big players, Praxair and Linde merged, they were required to make divestments of some of their air processing plants.
 Air Liquide is one of the buyers of these divestments.
 There is a possibility that they could choose not to operate them, but rather increase the efficiency of their existing plants.
 During this transition, there is a possibility for potential Argon shortages.
 Situations such as this are precisely the reason why installing Argon recycling and recovery systems and locking in a contract with an Argon distributor is a wise decision.

 Rocky Mountain Air always prioritizes its contractual customers whenever there is a gas shortage of any kind.
 Meaning, when the market is tight, we will sell the gases to those customers that have entrusted us with their partnership by agreeing to a contract before selling to any other entities.
 This expresses the importance of partnering with a reliable distributor to minimize any potential disruptions to the function of your applications.